-French ambassador accuses Australia of ‘deceit’ over submarine deal
+French ambassador accuses Australia of deceit over submarine deal

 France’s fury over the submarine deal and Australia’s decision to enter the AUKUS alliance with Washington and London underscores the long road Australia faces to rebuild the relationship with an important European partner.
 But Thébault stressed the problem lay not with Australia’s people but with the Morrison government.

 “France will always be a close and loyal friend of Australia and the Australians,” he said.
 “If there is a problem today, it is with certain aspects of the Canberra bubble and its ‘secret city’ practices.”
+(That phrase appeared to be a reference to a TV series about political skulduggery set in the Australian capital.)

 He described the Australian government’s response to French anger as “sad,” and drew a comparison with President Biden’s handling of the diplomatic tensions over AUKUS by stressing the United States and France had “found again the path to acting together.”

-Thébault said the leaked message from Macron to Morrison, sent two days before the contract was canceled in September, demonstrated France was in the dark about Australia’s plans until the last moment.
+Thébault said the leaked message from Macron to Morrison, sent two days before Australia canceled the contract with France’s state-owned Naval Group in September, demonstrated Paris was in the dark about Australia’s plans until the last moment.

 “It completely demonstrates that nothing has ever been told to us,” he said.